 The fleet telematics market is on the verge of great change.
 Fleet telematics is undergoing significant consolidation as larger companies such as Trimble acquire niche providers, while wireless carriers and larger fleet owners introduce their own products.
 Fleet owners are yet to experience the ‘silver bullet’ solution to fleet management that many expect from the promises made by telematics providers over the last decade.
-The connected fleet report provides crucial analysis on the on the development of the fleet telematics market.
+The connected fleet report provides crucial analysis on the development of the fleet telematics market.

 Key reasons to purchase this research